 Barry Brickell's fascinating project has become a major tourist attraction.
 Mr. Brickell is a potter who discovered that the clay on his land was perfect for his work.
 The problem was the deposit lay at the top of a very steep slope, so he hacked a path through the forest and built a narrow gauge railway to bring the clay down to his studio.
 Visitors began asking if they could go along for a ride and specially designed passenger trains now run daily tours.

-The diesel-powered locomotive route incorporates a double-deck viaduct, three tunnels, a spiral, and switchback through native forest, lined with terracotta sculptures all the way to the "Eyefull Tower," modelled on a hexagonal lighthouse tower, and viewing platform.
+The diesel-powered locomotive route incorporates a double-deck viaduct, three tunnels, a spiral, and switchback through native forest, lined with terra-cotta sculptures all the way to the "Eyefull Tower," modeled on a hexagonal lighthouse tower, and viewing platform.
 On a clear day you can see across the Hauraki Gulf.
-The railway also funds a reforestation program; to date more than 25,000 native trees have been planted and a 1.6 acre fenced wildlife sanctuary has been established.
-The railway round trip takes about 60 minutes.
+The railway also funds a reforestation program; to date more than 25,000 native trees have been planted and a 1.6-acre fenced wildlife sanctuary has been established.
+The railway round-trip takes about 60 minutes.
 There is also a pottery shop at the "station" and an art gallery with changing exhibitions.
 You'll find it all just 3 km (2 miles) north of Coromandel township.
 Bookings are advised, and essential during the peak summer months.